shahid21st/shahid21st.github.io/_posts/2016-03-08-stop-revive-survive.md

 tags: [blog, jekyll, github]
 ---

 Well, \'Stop, Revive, Survive\', this is a popular slogan used by the road safety authorities in Australia.
 But using this as my post title has nothing to do with that.
-Rather I just want to mention this to announce that I have revived my blog which is dormant for quite some time.
+Rather I just want to mention this to announce that I have revived my blog, which is dormant for quite some time.
 Well a lot of thing changed in my life since the last post.
 I guess the most notable one is that I am the proud father of an almost 5 year old boy, Yusha and a 4 month old girl, Amina.

 <!--break-->